Diuretics

 Are there any alternatives to taking a diuretic in pregnancy?

 Possibly.
-Women taking a diuretic to treat high blood pressure will usually be offered a different medicine that is known to be safe during pregnancy.
+If you take a diuretic to treat high blood pressure, you will usually be offered a different medicine that is known to be safe during pregnancy.

-However, pregnant women with heart failure may be advised to continue taking a diuretic, as this can get worse during pregnancy and other drugs are unlikely to be as effective.
+However, if you are using a diuretic because you have heart failure, you may be advised to continue taking a diuretic, as this can get worse during pregnancy and other drugs are unlikely to be as effective.

-Swapping to a diuretic in pregnancy may be advised for women who are taking drugs called ACE-inhibitors and angiotensin receptor blockers, because these are dangerous for the baby if used in later pregnancy.
+Swapping to a diuretic in pregnancy may be advised if you are taking drugs called ACE-inhibitors or angiotensin receptor blockers because these can be dangerous for your baby if used in later pregnancy.

-Women with conditions that affect the kidneys may also be advised to continue taking a diuretic to remain well.
+If you have a medical condition that affects your kidneys, you may also be advised to continue taking a diuretic to remain well.

 If you are taking a diuretic and planning a pregnancy, speak to your doctor or specialist to make sure that this is right for you.
 Please do not make any changes to your medication unless your doctor has recommended this.